tridimensionaal/Bash-scripts-for-daily-task/README.md

     ```

 - #### shellcheck-all
-  - **Description**: Applies the command `shellcheck` to all files in the current directory and adds a comment to each file that contain the command output for that file
+  - **Description**: Applies the command `shellcheck` to all files in the current directory and adds a comment to each file that contain the command (shellcheck) output for that file.
   - **How to use**:
     ```bash
       ./shellcheck-all